mmadsen/experiment-template/README.md

 Experiment Template
 ==============================

-This set of directories is a template for performing a self-contained analysis and writing a subsequent paper or
+This set of directories is a template for performing a self-contained analysis and writing a subsequent paper or presentation

-## Simulation Code ##
+## Using This Template ##

+To use this template, you can clone the project into a directory, rename it, and start adding files.
+BUT, you should do the following first:

+`rm -rf .git; git init`

+to start a new Git repository for your analysis.

 ## Subdirectories ##